0Itsuki0/SwiftUI_LiveTextDemo/README.md

 A demo of enabling Live Text interactions with images using two different approaches.

 - Built-in with VisionKit & UIKit
-- Custom with SwiftUI, Vision, NSDataDetector
+- Custom with SwiftUI, Vision, DataDetector

 For more details, please refer to my blog: [SwiftUI: Live Text Interactions with Images.
 Built-In Vs Custom.]()